idkjs/reason-appsync-search/medium_post.md

-# Implementing Search in GraphQL
+# Implementing Search in GraphQL, AWS, ReasonReact, ParcelJS

 In this tutorial, we’ll learn how to implement GraphQL search in a React Application using AWS AppSync & React Apollo.
 > The final code for this tutorial is located [here](https://github.com/dabit3/graphql-search).